History and Sociology BA (Hons)

 - Lordship, colony, kingdom: the making of Ireland

-- Reaching the estate of manhood in late Medieval early modern Europe
+- Reaching the estate of manhood in late Medieval and early modern Europe

 - The Norman diaspora: conquest, colonisation and assimilation